Buyhatke/OnrampKit/README.md

 ## Add LSApplicationQueriesSchemes

-To allow your application to support UPI intent, add the following code to enable UPI intents to the LSApplicationQueriesSchemes in the info.plist file of your project.
+* To allow your application to support UPI intent for Onramp, add the following code to enable UPI intents to the LSApplicationQueriesSchemes in the info.plist file of your project.

 ```ruby
     <key>LSApplicationQueriesSchemes</key>